Why the HIPAA Security Rule Treats Every Practice the Same

 Section 4: Business Associate Agreements (45 C.F.R. §164.308(b))

 Any vendor, contractor, or service provider that creates, receives, maintains, or transmits ePHI on your behalf is a Business Associate (BA) under HIPAA.
 Before sharing any patient data with a BA, you must execute a written Business Associate Agreement (BAA) that contractually obligates them to protect ePHI and comply with applicable HIPAA provisions.
-This is a required specification — there is no workaround.
+This is a required specification with no workaround.

 - Cloud-based EHR and practice management software vendors